St. Louis Gateway Mall: Luther Ely Smith Square

 The Luther Ely Smith Square is controlled by the National Park Service, and is located directly between the Arch Grounds and the Old Courthouse.
 It is named after Luther Ely Smith, who organized the design competition for a landmark that resulted in selection of Saarinen's design for the Arch.

 Memorial Drive, which runs along Interstate 70 between the Gateway Mall and the Gateway Arch, has often been cited by locals as having a pedestrian access problem.
 The current landscaping of the Smith Square, which focuses on symmetry, draws pedestrians to its edges away from its interior.
 It has been designated by the National Park Service as an orientation area.
 Under plans for renewal of the Arch area, the accessibility issue was corrected.

 As winners of the 2009 international Framing a Modern Masterpiece design contest, Michael Van Valkenburgh Associates re-imagined Luther Ely Smith Square extending to form a park over Interstate 70, physically connecting the Arch grounds to the city of St. Louis for the first time.
 In November 2015, this plan was brought to fruition with completion of the first component of the CityArchRiver project.

 To the north is the Hyatt Regency St. Louis Riverfront hotel.
 To the south are the Drury Plaza Hotel and KMOV-TV.

 Old Courthouse

 The Old St. Louis County Courthouse was a combination federal and state courthouse in St. Louis, Missouri that was Missouri's tallest habitable building from 1864 to 1894.
-It is now part of the Gateway Arch National Park.